kushtrimh/zana/CONTRIBUTING.md

 ]
 ```

-Keep in mind that the status of the responses may be different.
+Keep in mind that the status of each response object may be different.
 A book might be found on one third-party API, but not in the other
 and in the same pattern, a request to one third-party API might fail, while the other ones succeeds.
 Each response should be checked individually.

 ### `bookstorexyz.retrieveIsbn = function()`

-This function should return an ISBN, which it should be able to get once the page is loaded.
+This function must return an ISBN, which it should be able to get once the page is loaded.
-If not ISBN is returned, no data will be displayed.
+If no ISBN is returned, no data will be displayed.

 ### `bookstorexyz.loading()`

-Once a request is sent to the `services`, the loading function will be executed by the `content_script.js`.
+Once a request is sent to `services`, the loading function will be executed by the `content_script.js`.
 `loading` is responsible to display a loader on the screen until the requests sent to `services` are completed.
-The `handle` method in the module is responsible to remove the loader once an event is received.
+The `handle` method defined in the module is responsible to remove the loader once an event is received.

 ### Adding configuration for the new bookstore